So what can Sumer do?

 - free to add users,

-- offering open-source templates,
+- free open-source templates,

 - requiring no knowledge of IT,